About Swedish Buddhist Community

 SBC works closely with the Swedish Agency for Support to Faith Communities to administer various different state grants and also in relation to other kinds of cooperation.

-SBC also sends a delegate to interfaith consultations and networking in other institutions, including the Government’s Council for Contact with Faith Communities, the Swedish Civil Contingencies Agency, the Swedish Migration Office, and the Swedish Interreligious Council.
+SBC also sends delegates to interfaith consultations and networking in other institutions, including the Government’s Council for Contact with Faith Communities, the Swedish Civil Contingencies Agency, the Swedish Migration Office, and the Swedish Interreligious Council.
 SBC representatives also participate in several local interreligious networks with a variety of activities.
 One of the main aims is to counteract the increasing xenophobia and different expressions of violence and extremism in society.
 Other areas of interest are education and environmental sustainability.
-SBC has also entered into cooperation with the Royal Thai Ambassy in Stockholm.
+SBC has also entered into cooperation concerning Buddhist matters with the Royal Thai Ambassy in Stockholm.
 SBC is a member of the European Buddhist Union.

 During the Corona pandemic all these contacts are very valuable for working together to cope with all the challenges connected to the crisis.